-There are many aspects of care that determine whether you’re pleased with your current veterinarian, in addition to issues pertaining to medical expertise and other such technicalities.
+There are many aspects of care that determine whether you should consider a new veterinarian, in addition to issues pertaining to medical expertise.
 Interactions among humans and between humans and pets also come into play.
-When you’re experiencing poor communication with the vet’s office, it might be time to seek out a different office.
+If you experience poor communication with the vet’s office, it might be time to investigate a different clinic.

 For example, maybe your dog was very ill this week and the veterinarian's office was supposed to call you back by a certain time of day but didn’t.
-Or maybe they did call or email you when they should, but they were rude and impatient.
-If your veterinarian and staff don’t communicate well with your pet, that’s another concern.
+Or maybe they did call or email you when promised but were lacking in information.
+If your veterinarian and staff don’t converse on your pup's level either, that’s another concern.
 These communication problems could really get in the way of your pet receiving the best care possible and could be enough reason to find a new veterinarian.

 Next Steps: Moving On

 Although medical expertise, experience, and knowledge are critical to your satisfaction with a veterinarian, there are many other essential issues that go into deciding where to go for veterinary care.
 Factor them all in when evaluating how pleased you and your pet are with your current veterinarian.

 If you’ve concluded that you do need a new veterinarian, there are numerous ways to find one.
 First, ask your family and friends if they have a veterinarian they like and can recommend.
 Look online for quality leads, reviews, experience, and accreditations.